VagnerDomingues/jquery.table-shrinker/README.md

 ![table-shrinker](https://user-images.githubusercontent.com/5666881/55237489-0b5bd480-5211-11e9-933b-552d340cbae3.png)

-## Why should you use it?
+## You should use it because..

--   Highly customizable page-breaks.
+-   It has highly customizable page-breaks.
--   Won't break your table's primordial design, it uses css only to re-structure table for mobile.
+-   It Won't break your table's primordial design, it uses css only to re-structure table for mobile.
--   Designed to attend fat-fingers concept to prevent missclicking, you can tap anywhere in the row and it will trigger the collapser.
+-   It's Designed to attend fat-fingers concept to prevent missclicking, you can tap anywhere in the row and it will trigger the collapser.
 -   You can maintain all previous functions working anywhere inside the elements of the table. (ie: a dropdown in table headers)
--   Couldn't find another plugin in the web which support chained tables. (ie: tables within tables)
 -   It's free, lightweight and don't rely in any major js lib other than jquery.

-## What are its limitations?
+-   I think it's unique...
+I couldn't find another plugin in the web which support **nested tables**. (ie: tables within tables)

+## Limitations

 -   It does not support irregular headers. (ie: vertical headers)
 -   It does not support multiline headers.